jalik/js-form-parser/README.md

 ## Getting arrays from a form

-To get an array of values from a form, have a look at this code.
+To get an array of values from a form, use this syntax :

 ```html
 <form id="my-form">